Flam-John/Student-CRUD-API-Application/README.md

 delete(Integer id): Removes a student entity by ID.
 Transactional annotations ensure database operations are managed correctly.

-Student.java
+<h1>Student.java</h1>
-Description: This class represents the Student entity mapped to the student table in the database.
+<h3>Description:</h3> This class represents the Student entity mapped to the student table in the database.
 It includes fields for id, firstName, lastName, email, and grade, with appropriate JPA annotations for persistence.
 It also provides getters, setters, and a toString method for displaying student information.

-CruddemoApplication.java
+<h1>CruddemoApplication.java</h1>
-Description: The main entry point for the Spring Boot application.
+<h3>Description:</h3> The main entry point for the Spring Boot application.
 It contains the main method to run the application and a CommandLineRunner bean for executing CRUD operations at startup.
 It includes methods for:

 Creating a new student.
 Reading, updating, and deleting students.
 Querying and displaying student data.
 The file demonstrates how to interact with the StudentDAO in a Spring Boot environment.

-student_analysis.py
+<h1>student_analysis.py</h1>
-Description: A Python script that interacts with the Spring Boot REST API to perform student data analysis.
+<h3>Description:</h3> A Python script that interacts with the Spring Boot REST API to perform student data analysis.
 It:

 Fetches student data from the /api/students endpoint.
 Identifies the student with the highest and lowest grades.